harvardinformatics/website/content/atac-seq-guidelines.md

 #### 2. NGmerge

-An alternative approach to adapter removal is provided by [NGmerge](https://github.com/harvardinformatics/NGmerge), which was developed in the Informatics Group.
+An alternative approach to adapter removal is provided by [NGmerge](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-018-2579-2), which was developed in the Informatics Group.
 Unlike cutadapt, NGmerge does not require that the adapter sequences be provided, nor does it require a parameter for the minimum length of adapter to match (in fact, it does not perform adapter matching at all).
 However, it works only with paired-end sequencing, so those with single-end sequencing should stick with cutadapt.

 NGmerge is based on the principle that, with paired-end sequencing, adapter contamination occurs only when both reads fully overlap.
-The program tests each pair of reads for overlap, and in cases where they do, it clips the 3' overhangs of both reads (Fig. 2).
+The program aligns each pair of reads, and in cases where they align with 3' overhangs, it clips the overhangs of both reads (Fig. 2).
 Reads that align without 3' overhangs (or do not align at all) remain unaltered.

 <figure>
   <img src="images/adapter_removal.png" alt="Adapter removal" width="300">